defunctzombie/zuul/README.md

+** /!\ This software is not maintained and was not updated for several years, if you want to do browser testing we recommend you use different tools.
+Which ones?
+I have no idea but if you do, please open a PR so we can list them here /!\ **

 # zuul [![Build Status](https://travis-ci.org/defunctzombie/zuul.svg)](https://travis-ci.org/defunctzombie/zuul)

 Zuul is an easy way to test your javascript in browsers.
 Start testing your code in seconds locally and move to cloud based browsers seamlessly for better coverage.